Marte’s game-winning HR in 11th pushes A’s past Rangers 4-1

 Oakland loaded the bases with no outs in the fourth but managed only one run.
 Matt Olson scored on Mitch Moreland’s double play groundout.

+“We should have won that game,” Rangers manager Chris Woodward said.
+“Our offense needs to step up and support the pitching we were getting the whole game.
+They deserved better.”

-Curtis Terry doubled off A’s starting pitcher Chris Bassitt in the fifth and scored on Kiner-Falefa’s two-out single to tie it at 1-all.
+Curtis Terry doubled off Bassitt in the fifth and scored on Kiner-Falefa’s two-out single to tie it at 1-all.

 DEFENSIVE GEMS